TancrediZini/SoapySDR-SoapyRemote/README.md

 ## Wireshark

-I used [Wireshark](https://www.wireshark.org/) to capture the packets exchanged between client and server, here is an extract of the packets listened to
+I used [Wireshark](https://www.wireshark.org/) to capture the packets exchanged between client and server.

+### Here is an extract of the packets listened to

 ```text